Advertisement

 Provided by the school and not part of our review

 Phones may never be seen around school or in a classroom without permission given by a member of staff.
 Phones which are used around the site will be confiscated.
 If effort or achievement in academic or co-curricular activities becomes a concern it is likely that any/all devices may be confiscated for a period of time at the discretion of the HSM.
-Unacceptable use of mobile phones is covered in the ICT Acceptable Use policy which pupils must sign.
+Unacceptable use of mobile phones is covered in the ICT acceptable use policy which pupils must sign.
 Outside of the permitted times, pupils maybe allowed to contact home by agreement with the HSM.
 For pupils who have families living in different time zones, the mobile device rules will not prevent access to home.
-Pupils who have had phones confiscated will still be able to call home using the HSM office phone and will be given privacy.

 Pupils & parents